Parliamentary Constituencies Act 1986: Amendment

-The act has been amended by the Boundary Commissions Act 1992, and by various other statutes, and remains in force.
+The Boundary Commissions Act 1992 amended the 1986 act to reduce the intervals between redistributions from 10-15 years to 8-12 years.
+Thie meant that the commissions had to report by December 1994, but the commissions found this difficult and only the Scottish commission managed to complete this in time.
+The 1997 election was fought on the boundaries as modified by this review.

 In February 2011, the Parliamentary Voting System and Constituencies Act 2011 received royal assent, which substantially amended the act.
 The changes affected the Sixth Periodic Review of Westminster constituencies which provides for a review to be laid before Parliament that contains 50 fewer constituencies and less variation in electorates.
 It also provides for more frequent boundary reviews and a small reduction in the length of the consultation period.